Why have American car manufacturers become mere power banks? A deep dive into the "financial deadlock" of American manufacturing.

 The essence of asset impairment: acknowledging investment failure.

-Ford's massive asset impairment, on the surface, appears as an adjustment of financial data, but in essence, it is a public acknowledgment of the failure of previous investments.
-These impaired assets, covering factories, equipment, technology, and other areas, signify that Ford's earlier layout in the new energy sector has lost its practical value, turning into "waste assets" that cannot generate returns.
-Faced with this dilemma, Jim Farley is confronted with a difficult choice.
+Ford's massive asset impairment, on the surface, is an adjustment of financial data, but in essence, it is a public acknowledgment of the failure of previous investments.
+These impaired assets cover multiple areas, including factories, equipment, and technology, indicating that Ford's previous layout in the new energy field has lost its practical value and turned into waste assets that cannot generate returns.
+Faced with this dilemma, CEO Jim Farley is confronted with a difficult choice.

 "Taking a Big Bath" from Wall Street's Perspective: Cutting Losses is a Wise Move.

-Jim Farley's two options present a stark contrast: one is to persist with the original layout and continue investing, hoping for a turnaround in the future, but the consequence is "slow suicide"—cash flow being continuously drained, potentially leading the company to collapse within three years due to excessive losses.
-The other option is to admit failure, write off billions in assets from the books, which, though humiliating, can promptly stop the bleeding.
-Ultimately, Ford chose the latter option, a move viewed by Wall Street as the more astute strategy—commonly referred to as a **"big bath."**
+Jim Farley's two options presented a stark contrast: Option A was to persist with the original layout and continue investing, hoping for a turnaround in the future, but the consequence would be a slow suicide—cash flow would be continuously drained, and the company could collapse within three years due to excessive bleeding.
+Option B was to admit failure and write off $19.5 billion in assets from the books, which, while causing a loss of face, would stop the bleeding in time.
+Ultimately, Ford chose Option B, and this decision was seen by Wall Street as a more astute move, known as **taking a big bath**.

-"Taking a big bath" originates from the WWII U.S. military term "kitchen sink" ( ), which originally referred to discarding everything except essentials.
-Applied to the financial field, it means that a company discloses all negative financial information at once, labeling potentially bad or even just undesirable assets as "trash" to be discarded.
-Surprisingly, Wall Street did not panic over this negative news; instead, it praised Jim Farley's decisiveness.
-In the eyes of capital, a leader who dares to admit mistakes and cut losses in time is far more trustworthy than one who drags the company down for the sake of saving face.
+The term "big bath" originates from the WWII American military phrase "everything but the kitchen sink," which originally meant discarding everything except the essentials.
+Applied to the financial sector, it refers to a company disclosing all negative financial information at once, writing off assets that might be impaired or even just undesirable as junk.
+Surprisingly, Wall Street did not panic over this negative news; instead, it praised Jim Farley's decisiveness—in the eyes of capital, a CEO who dares to admit mistakes and promptly cut losses is far more trustworthy than one who drags the company down for the sake of saving face.

 IV.
 The Dilemma of Transformation: The Dual Shackles of External Competitive Pressure and Internal Systemic Weakness